gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 ## Binary Search Trees Big O

 ### Overview
-Before we move on to serialization of binary search trees, let's take a moment to discuss .
-To do that, we must first understand how we calculate height and balancing of trees.
+Before we move on to serialization of binary search trees, let's take a moment to discuss the time and space complexity of searching, insertion, and deletion.
+To fully understand that, we must first talk about _balancing_.

 ### Exercise

-Try this out on the [Binary Tree Visualizer](https://visualgo.net/en/bst).
+Try this exercise out on the [Binary Tree Visualizer](https://visualgo.net/en/bst).

 **Question**:  If you have a tree of height 5, what's the worst-case for finding a value in the tree?
 What affects the number of comparisons you need to make?